ropensci/rcites/paper/paper.md

 - Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it

+JOSS welcomes submissions from broadly diverse research areas.
+For this reason, we request that authors include in the paper some sentences that would explain the software functionality and domain of use to a non-specialist reader.
+Your submission should probably be somewhere between 250-1000 words.

 # References